redbugmilk/Growing/README.md

 When I enter on the IT world, I was expecting clowns 🤡 but instead I got computers 🖥 .

-It was hard in the beginning, I had worked with a computer before but it is very different from knowing how to program.
+It was hard in the beginning, I had worked with a computer before start University but this didn't helped me, it was very different from knowing how to program.
 And because it was hard on the beginning, I decided to go to sysadmin, networking and security jobs.
 But then I realised that I was missing programming.

 So I took the initiative to start to study on my free time, focusing my attention on front end.
 It wasn’t easy but I finally made it and I got a front end position and I was recognised as a software developer.
 But now I need more, I need to become a full stack developer.